bheinks/stayawake/README.md

 This program is entirely system tray-based.
 A single click on the icon toggles between enabled and disabled.
 To exit, right click and select exit.

 ## TODO
-- Make key pressed and interval configurable
+- Add type hints
-- Add cross-platform support (Windows only currently)
+- Allow configuration from systray